 2. Place Value: Decimal, Fractions, and Base 10 Model Matching Card Game (PRINTABLE Activity)

-A Classroom Favorite!
-This download includes 56 cards, 4 matching cards per set.
-Each match includes the number represented in decimal form, fraction form, and as a Base 10 Model.
 I’ve included similar numbers to address the most common mistakes my students make when learning these concepts.
-We use these cards to play spoons, but you could also use them to play memory, go fish, kemps…etc. These cards could also be used as a review game in math centers, rotations, reteach and enrich…etc.
+We use these cards to play spoons, but you could also use them to play memory, go fish, kemps…etc.

 To say my students loved these cards would be an understatement.
 You know a “game” is a hit when the students opt to play it as an indoor recess game as opposed to my actual board games!
 They even continued to play this throughout the year during indoor recess which I loved because it kept everything fresh and made the review of these concepts a BREEZE.
-I credit these cards and this game to solidifying my student’s understanding of the relationship between models, fractions, and base 10 models.
-Ask any 5th-grade teacher and this is often a tricky concept for students to master.

 ***I should note… When we play this card game as Spoons… I changed the name to SILENT Spoons.
 Meaning, students must play in SILENCE.
 I have a very little degree of allowance for chaos.
 Treating this “game” as a privilege and setting the expectations before beginning makes all the difference.
 Students play in silence until a spoon is taken.
 The student that took the spoon then must PROVE, their match.
 If the group agrees, the student gets the win, if not they must discuss as a group where the mismatch took place.
 Which remember I’ve included cards that look extremely similar to a match, all on purpose.
 It’s when a student thinks they have a match and doesn’t that leads to the BEST discussion.
 (Check out the video above and compare the 4 tenths to the 4 hundredths cards for an example of cards that look like they could be matches.)